 I want to make one!
 How do I explain it to my roommate?

 Many schools actually require incoming students living in the dorms to write out an agreement like the ones described above.
-If you’re not living somewhere that requires roommate agreements but are still interested in writing out one, think about trying one of the following strategies to make bringing up the idea of a contract to your new roomie a little less awkward:
+If you’re not living somewhere that requires roommate agreements but you’re still interested in writing one out, think about trying one of the following strategies to make bringing up the idea of a contract to your new roomie a little less awkward:

 - Send her this article!
 Use Facebook, Twitter or email to send a link to this HC article with a quick note like, “Saw this the other day and thought it was a good idea.
 Want to give it a try?”

 - Explain what a roommate contract is and why you’re interested in making one by using other schools to provide context.
 Bring up the idea of a contract and focus on how other schools require it.
-It must be a necessity at institutions like Case Western Reserve and FIT for a reason, right?
+It must be a necessity at certain institutions for a reason, right?
 By providing examples of where it’s worked, the idea will be easier to sell.